jakubMitura14/genlm-control/docs/samplers.md

 1. An **iterable potential** which has a vocabulary of iterable tokens (e.g., over byte sequences)
 2. An **item potential** which has a vocabulary of items which form the elements of iterable tokens (e.g., over individual bytes)

-These samplers can be used, for example, to sample tokens from a language model's vocabulary while enforcing byte-level constraints.
+In common scenarios, the iterable potential is a language model and the item potential is a byte-level potential.

 ```python
 # Create a set-based token sampler using a set sampler